ASKL88/C-Live-Project/README.md

 Introduction:

-For the last two weeks of the Software Development Bootcamp, I worked with a team of developers to maintain and build a content website for Vertigo Theater Company.
+For the last two weeks of my Prosper IT Consulting internship, I worked with a team of developers to maintain and build a content website for Vertigo Theater Company.
 The team was working on developing a full scale MVC Web Application in C#/.Net.
 Working with Azure DevOps to ensure steady workflow and team management created a professional coding environment.
 I saw how a good developer works in a team building piece by piece for the final product.
 I worked on front end and back end stories improving styling or working with data.
 Over the two week sprint, I gained experience in AGILE/SCRUM methods and am confident I will use all these skills on future projects.

 Rental Model: